- DDS, MSD, MPH

 Clinical Activities and Specialties

 Dr. Avenetti serves as the residency Program Director.
-His didactic responsibilities include coordination and/or instruction in Orthodontics & Growth and Development, Pulp Therapy, Advocacy & Leadership Development, and Journal Club.
-He also provides lectures in the pre-doctoral curriculum, select courses in the certificate and MS curricula, and Continuing Education classes within the Department of Pediatric Dentistry.
+His didactic responsibilities include coordination and/or instruction in Orthodontics & Growth and Development, Pulp Therapy and Dental Materials, Advocacy, and Journal Club/Post-Graduate Seminars.
+He also provides lectures in the pre-doctoral curriculum, select courses in the certificate and MS curricula, and Continuing Education courses.

-Dr. Avenetti’s clinical responsibilities include serving as an attending in the post-graduate clinic and in the operating room for general anesthesia cases.
+Dr. Avenetti’s clinical responsibilities include serving as an attending in the post-graduate clinic and at the UI Hospital.
+In the hospital setting, Dr Avenetti supervises residents for general anesthesia cases, consults, and call.
 He facilitates the collaborative “Mixed Dentition Clinic” with the Department of Orthodontics.